Anthony Adducci: Medtronic

 In April 1966, he was hired by Earl Bakken, CEO of Medtronic as a Sales Engineer.
 Adducci was the ninetieth employee at the time.
 While at Medtronic he served in various technical and marketing responsibilities including, sales administration manager, and pacemaker consulting specialist.
 He taught surgeons around the United States the basics of how pacemakers work and how to insert the pacemaker into the body.
 Adducci was involved in over fifty surgeries while at Medtronic.

 Cardiac Pacemakers Inc. (CPI)

-Cardiac Pacemakers, Inc. was founded by Anthony Adducci, Manuel Villafana, Arthur Schwalm, and James Baustert, each with experience in a different aspect of the pacemaker business.
+Cardiac Pacemakers, Inc. was founded by Anthony Adducci, Manny Villafaña, Arthur Schwalm, and James Baustert, each with experience in a different aspect of the pacemaker business.
 All four had built their careers at Medtronic.
 The founding partners had multiple lawsuits by and against Medtronic, all settled out of court.

 The first $50,000 capitalization for CPI was raised from a phone booth on the Minneapolis skyway system.
-They began designing and testing their implantable cardiac pacemaker powered with the worlds first longer-life lithium battery in 1971.
+They began designing and testing their implantable cardiac pacemaker powered with the world's first longer-life lithium battery in 1971.
 The first CPI pacemaker was implanted in June 1973.